Sidebar navigation

 Are you thinking about changing your course, taking a study break or leaving the University?

-The information on this page is for current students.
-If you have not started your course and wish to make a change you should contact our Admissions Teams in the first instance.
+This information is for current University of Portsmouth students.
+If you have not started your course and wish to make a change you should contact our Admissions Teams:

 Deciding to take a study break, changing course or leave the University can be a big decision.
-We would encourage you to explore your options by getting advice from us before finalising your plans.
+Explore your options by getting advice from us before finalising your plans.

 Changing your course (Transfer)

-This process only allows you to request a change from one University of Portsmouth course to another.
-If you are studying on a Student Visa your visa conditions may not allow you to make the change you request.
+You can request a transfer from one University of Portsmouth course to another.
+However if you are studying on a Student Visa your visa conditions may not allow you to make the change you request.

 Transfer information